Interfaces for Named Token

 Security Considerations

-This proposal assume that both tokenName and tokenId are
+This proposal assumes that both tokenName and tokenId are

 unique amongst all tokens.

 as they look alike.
-Contract developer shall declare normalization mechanism if
+Contract developers shall declare a normalization mechanism if

 non-unique tokenName is allowed using IERC_NamedTokenExtension.